NAIA all but bans transgender athletes from women's sports. NCAA vows to ensure 'fair competition'

 At least 24 states have laws barring transgender women and girls from competing in certain women’s or girls sports competitions.

 The Biden administration originally planned to release a new federal Title IX rule — the law forbids discrimination based on sex in education — addressing both campus sexual assault and transgender athletes.
-Earlier this year, the department decided to split them into separate rules, and the athletics rule now remains in limbo even as the sexual assault policy moves forward.
+Earlier this year, the department decided to split them into separate rules, and the athletics rule now remains in limbo.

+About 190 of the 241 NAIA schools are private, and about 125 of those have religious affiliations of varying degrees, Carr said.
+Of the 20 presidents who voted, 17 are from schools affiliated with Christian denominations.

+“People have certain views of the world, and even though I believe all our Council of Presidents members are trying to think what’s best for the NAIA, they certainly come to these kinds of issues with their own beliefs and the missions of their institutions in mind,” Carr said.
+“I would think that had some impact.”

 Patel said the NAIA ban, along with the state laws, “emphasizes the urgency in having clear Title IX rules that expressly prohibit this type of sex-based discrimination, and ensure the rights of all students, including transgender, nonbinary, and intersex athletes, are safeguarded.
 Trans athletes deserve a chance to play.”